You're away from FREE US delivery Free US delivery (applied at checkout) on orders over $60.00

-Acidophilus is a species of probiotic bacteria, within the Lactobacillus genus.
-There are many different strains (types) of acidophilus, including Lactobacillus acidophilus NCFM®.
-Find out more about acidophilus in this FAQ.
+Acidophilus is a species of probiotic bacteria within the Lactobacillus genus.
+There are many different strains (types) within this species, including Lactobacillus acidophilus NCFM®.
+Find out everything you need to know about this important species of probiotic bacteria and its benefits in this FAQ.

 When you mention probiotics, acidophilus is often the first name that springs to mind.
 'Acidophilus' has become synonymous with the word 'probiotic' and many people just ask for an 'acidophilus supplement' when they're looking for a probiotic.
 However, it is important to note that acidophilus is just one of many different species of probiotics.
 It's even more important to understand that within each species of bacteria, there are many different strains, all with unique properties.
 Read more about the difference between species and strains, or read on to find out everything you need to know about acidophilus probiotics and supplements.